vigneshavm/Interview-questions/mongoDB.md

 ---

-## 10. What Are the Limitations of MongoDB and How to Overcome Them?
+## Limitations of MongoDB and How to Overcome Them?

 | Limitation                       | Solution                              |
 |----------------------------------|----------------------------------------|